-The School is required to undertake a risk assessment before agreeing to a Visiting Speaker being allowed to attend the School.
+The School will undertake a risk assessment before agreeing to a Visiting Speaker being allowed to attend the School.
 This will take into account any vetting requirements considered appropriate in the circumstances and may include a DBS check if relevant.